 The Swiss Gemmological Institute SSEF has a service to support the documentation of the origin and provenance of pearls, in partnership with the Institute of Forensic Medicine at the University of Zurich.
 It is made possible by a substantial expansion of the organisation’s DNA fingerprinting reference database and capabilities, which now include eight oyster species that produce the vast majority of pearls found in the natural and cultured pearl trade.

 The eight pearl species that can be distinguished conclusively using these DNA fingerprinting methods are:

-• Pinctada radiata (Arabian/Persian Gulf & Ceylon pearl oyster)
+- Pinctada radiata (Persian Gulf & Ceylon pearl oyster)

-A breakthrough study entitled “DNA fingerprinting: an effective tool for taxonomic identification of precious corals in jewelry” in 2020 has led to a new service being offered by SSEF to aid in the traceability of precious coral jewellery.
+A breakthrough study entitled “DNA fingerprinting: an effective tool for taxonomic identification of precious corals in jewelry” in 2020 has led to a new service being offered by SSEF with IRM (University of Zürich) to aid in the traceability of precious coral jewellery.

 This method uses minute amounts of DNA recovered from precious coral used in jewellery to identify their species.
 This is vital given that a number of precious coral species are listed on the Convention on International Trade in Endangered Species (CITES) Appendix III, and thus need to be correctly identified and declared in order to be legally traded.
 The ability to trace precious corals back to their species-related and geographic origins can provide greater transparency, as well as supply important scientific information for the documentation of modern and historic items.

 The DNA fingerprinting technology outlined in the article represents a game-changing way of assessing the species identity of precious corals found in the trade.
 Importantly, the technique described here is quasi non-destructive, requires considerably less sample material than other methods, with testable DNA being recovered from as little as 2.3 milligrams (0.0115 carats) of material.

 Explanation of DNA fingerprinting results for precious corals